 Average Rent in Germany for students

 The average rent for accommodation varies from one city to another.
-Some of the cities like Frankfurt, Berlin, and Cologne are cheaper while Munich and Hamburg may be slightly on the costlier side.
+Some cities like Frankfurt, Berlin, and Cologne are cheaper, while Munich and Hamburg may be slightly on the costlier side.
 Here’s taking a look at the average rentals that are easily available.
-It completely depends upon the size of the apartment and the number of bedrooms you choose.
+It completely depends upon the size and the number of bedrooms in the apartment.

-Here are some of the cities with a minimal accommodation cost.
+Here are some of the cities with minimal accommodation costs.

 Food Cost in Germany